lester0866/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am a visiting student at MIT working on robot learning, hosted by [Chuang Gan](http://people.csail.mit.edu/ganchuang/) and [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html).

-I am also a final-year undergraduate in computer science at the University of Rochester, where I was fortunate to be advised by [Chenliang Xu](https://www.cs.rochester.edu/~cxu22/) on audio-visual learning.
+I recently completed my B.S. in Computer Science with highest honors in research at the University of Rochester, where I worked with [Chenliang Xu](https://www.cs.rochester.edu/~cxu22/).
 Initially, I was fortunate to work with [Thomas Serre](https://serre-lab.clps.brown.edu/person/thomas-serre/) on cancer detection, starting as a high school researcher at Brown University.

+I was selected as a Finalist for Outstanding Undergraduate Researcher Award 2023 in North America by Computing Research Association.

-I am broadly interested in robot learning, computer vision, and (differentiable) physics simulation.
-The goal of my research is to allow autonomous agents to learn to acquire physics-informed representation of our world through interactions.
-To this end, I currently develop methods for robots to learn to interact with deformable objects, such as plasticine and cloth, with challenging physical dynamics.
+I am broadly interested in robotics, computer vision, and machine learning.
+The goal of my research is to equip machines with physical knowledge that replicates the rapid physical inferences performed by humans.
+To this end, I have been developing predictive models that learn from and for physical interactions.
+In the past two years, I have focused on enabling robots to learn to interact with deformable objects, such as plasticine and cloth, with challenging physical dynamics.

 ---
 **Email**: sli96@u.rochester.edu, sizheli@mit.edu

-**News**: [10/17] Excited to be one of the four students nominated by the University of Rochester for CRA Outstanding Undergraduate Researcher Awards in North America!
+**News**: [12/15] Selected as Finalist for Outstanding Undergraduate Researcher Award 2023 in North America by Computing Research Association!